AnnaPS/maps_flutter/README.md

 # Mapobox in Flutter

-This is a simple app to show a Mapbox map and be able to do "zoom in", "zoom-out", "move when clicking", and create custom maps thanks to Mapbox Studio.
+This is a simple app to show a Mapbox map and be able to do *"zoom in"*, *"zoom-out"*, *"move when clicking"*, and create custom maps thanks to Mapbox Studio.

 In this example, we are going to use:
 - [Mapbox](https://www.mapbox.com/)